 Step two: I was moved onto the next station through the white plastic material.

 I have been to the ER many times over the past decade.
 As an individual with a brain tumour, the ER was where I was diagnosed.
 There are many memories in these hallways.
 But no memories like those of today.
 Quiet hallways.
 Few patients.
-Many staff, all gowned and masked.
+The staff who all had their relevant certifications (such as the ones found at www.calc.edu/why-calc/relevant-certifications/) were handpicked to be in the ER, all gowned and masked.
 Unrecognizable faces – only eyes.
 Yet kind eyes that crinkled at the sides when they smiled.
 Cleaning staff were on a constant mission, cleaning all surfaces on a regular basis.
 I felt safer here than going out for groceries!

 As a health care advocate and an individual with chronic health issues, I know access to care during COVID is a concern to many.
 It may be access to care for individuals who are chronically ill or those with life threatening non-COVID illness.
 As I waited in the ER, the quick assessment and care I was receiving and attention to my symptoms, vanquished any concerns I had about my access to acute care.